wix/react-native-ui-lib/docs/foundation/modifiers.md

 path: "/foundation/modifiers"
 title: "Modifiers"
 ---
-As you probably noticed already, we translate our style presets into modifiers.
+As you have probably noticed already, we translate our style presets into modifiers.
-**Modifiers** will help you create a stunning UI easily and quickly.
+**Modifiers** help you create a stunning UI easily and quickly.

-**[!IMPORTANT]**
+**[!IMPORTANT]** <br>
-Make sure to use modifiers only on uilib components, some modifiers can cause issues on Android when used on React Native components directly.
+Make sure to use modifiers only on UILib components, as some modifiers can cause issues on Android when used on React Native components directly.

 ## Layout Modifiers
-Use our alignment props to quickly position your view's content without getting confused calculating all these flex rules.
+Use our alignment properties to quickly position the content of your view without getting confused calculating all those flex rules.
 - flex - apply `flex:1` on a view
 - flex-[value] - When you want to control the flex value
 - flexS - FlexShrink